WangM-ux/PredPromoter-MF/README.md

 ### Announcements

-* In order to obtain the prediction results, please be sure to enter the file in MAF format.
-If you don't know the format of the MAF file, please download the example.maf file to check.
+* In order to obtain the prediction results, please be sure to enter the file in fasta format.
+If you don't know the format of the fasta file, please download the test file to check.

-* The intermediate feature file and result file generated in the process of running return prediction are saved in the output folder required by the user.
+### References
+* Chen Z, Zhao P, Li F, Marquez-Lago TT, Leier A, Revote J, Zhu Y, Powell DR, Akutsu T, Webb GI et al: iLearn: an integrated platform and meta-learner for feature engineering, machine-learning analysis and modeling of DNA, RNA and protein sequence data. **Brief Bioinform** 2020, 21(3):1047-1057.
+* Zhou ZH, Feng J: Deep Forest. **National Science Review** 2019, 6(1):74-86.